 Spaceport Sutherland, is planned to be the first spaceport in the United Kingdom and will allow the vertical launch of small satellites into orbit from a site at Melness in Sutherland.
 The site includes a launch area, Launch Site Integration Facility and Launch Operations Control Centre and is accessed directly from the A838.
 The first flights are expected to commence in the early 2020s.

 What we are doing

-Pell Frischmann’s transport planning team in Edinburgh has led the offsite transport and access elements of the projects, working with Ramboll who were responsible for the wider Environmental Impact Assessment.
+Pell Frischmann’s Transport Planning Team in Edinburgh has led the offsite transport and access elements of the projects, working with Ramboll who were responsible for the wider Environmental Impact Assessment.
 Pell Frischmann undertook the Transport Assessment and the EIA Transport Chapter covering both the construction and operational phases of the project.
-This required careful consideration of the access routes to site and the potential for traffic impacts arising on rural roads that make up the scenic NC500 route around the north coast of Scotland.
+This required careful consideration of the access routes to the site and the potential for traffic impacts arising on rural roads that make up the scenic NC500 route around the north coast of Scotland.